BrainSwap/Mandible2/README.md

 # To use

-1. In terminal, run the Jakefile watch script which is the default target.
-Just type `jake` in the project folder and keep this window open while you work.
+1. Install the above requirements, then in terminal, run the Jakefile watch script by typing `jake` in the project folder.
+Keep this process running while you work.

+2. View your project by browsing to the `deploy-debug` folder.
+If you're running a web server set document root to `deploy-debug`.

-2. Edit the html template under src.
+3. Edit the html template under src.
 Any CSS or JS additions should be added to their respective folders under src and added to the index.html file between the `@css concat start@` and `@css concat end@` markers for CSS and `@javascript concat start@` and `@javascript concat end@` for javascript that should be auto concatenated.
 New templates added to the src/templates folder will automatically be added to the generated index.html file in the deployment folders.

-3. While working, view your changes via refreshing the generated index.html file in the `/deploy-debug/` debug deployment folder in your web browser.
+4. While working, view your changes via refreshing the generated index.html file in the `/deploy-debug/` debug deployment folder in your web browser.

-4. When you want to generate a production ready version of the deployment folder, in a new Terminal tab type `jake build-prod`.
+5. When you want to generate a production ready version of the deployment folder, in a new Terminal tab type `jake build-prod`.
 Run `jake clean-prod` to remove previous generated code before the build.
 The production deployment folder will be generated as /deploy-prod/ and contain minified and concatenated Javascript in `/deploy-prod/src/js/index.js` and CSS in `/deploy-prod/src/css/index.css`.
 We recommend utilizing the `deploy-staging` and `deploy-prod` stub tasks to execute copying deployment folders to staging and production environments.

 # Explanation of application architecture